AliSoftware/Reusable/README.md

 </details>

 <details>
-<summary>Example for a Nib-based custom collectionView cell</summary>
+<summary>📑 Example for a Nib-based custom collectionView cell</summary>

 ```swift
 // A UICollectionViewCell using a XIB to define it's UI